mmiglioranza22/full-stack-open-pokedex/README.md

 # Full Stack open CI/CD

-This repository is used for the CI/CD module of the Full stack open course
+This repository is used for the [CI/CD module](https://fullstackopen.com/en/part11) of the Full stack open course (University of Helsinki)

 Fork the repository to complete course exercises